The Poppa Guttmann Recognition and Celebration Project

 Professor Sir Ludwig “Poppa” Guttmann, whilst honoured during his lifetime, has no permanent tribute to recognise and celebrate his outstanding work and legacy both at his National Spinal injuries Centre (NSIC) and The Paralympic Games, which developed from an archery competition on the grass outside the NSIC for his patients on the opening day of the 1948 London Olympic Games.

-This project is to correct this long overdue absence of an acknowledgement of the esteem in which he is held.
-This will be achieved by establishing the following:
+This project has corrected this long overdue absence of an acknowledgement of the esteem in which he is held.
+This has been achieved by establishing the following:

 Poppa Guttmann statue

-We have commissioned a brilliant sculptor, Jacko, to create a life size bronze statue of “Poppa” to stand outside The NSIC.
+We commissioned a brilliant sculptor, Jacko, to create a life size bronze statue of “Poppa” to stand outside The NSIC.
 He is not only a great sculptor but is a "near miss" in Spinal Injury terms having survived a serious parachuting accident.
-Like most Spinal Cord Injured (SCI) people he had to rethink his career and, having left the army, trained in Florence as a sculptor. www.jackoart.com
+Like most Spinal Cord Injured (SCI) people he had to rethink his career and, having left the army, trained in Florence as a sculptor. www.jackoart.com The statue was unveiled in june 2012 at Stoke Mandeville Stadium. it now stands outside the national spinal injuries centre where it was installed on 29th August 2013.
+This was the first anniverary of the opening of the 2012 london paralympic games; the Poppa Guttmann Trust donated the statue to the Buckinghamshire Healthcare Trust on this occasion.
+A head and shoulder bust from the same mould was donated to the international paralympic committee and this will be displayed at all future summer and winter Paralympic Games.

 Click here to find out more about the statue